- About Us

 Financial Aid and Scholarships

 Although they are a form of financial aid, most scholarships are based primarily or solely on merit, while financial aid, in the sense that most people think about it, is based primarily on need.
-With that somewhat arbitrary distinction in mind, let’s look at each of these two categories.

 Scholarships are available from a wide range of organizations including private and philanthropic associations, special interest groups, businesses, governmental entities, and the colleges themselves.
 These are almost universally based on some notion of “merit” or on a desired quality, personal interest, or characteristic of the student.
 There may also be a need component.

 The process of applying for scholarships is nearly as varied as the scholarships themselves.
 The primary task is finding a source of scholarship money and then researching its procedures and requirements.

 Colleges and universities make a variety of scholarships available to its students.
 These scholarships may be based on any or a combination of the following: academic performance (GPA, rank in class, etc.), leadership and extracurricular involvement, community service, and athletics.

 With the exception of those given for athletics, most college and university scholarships are awarded based on information contained in the admissions application and accompanying materials.
 For these, no additional steps need to be taken other than applying to the college before the scholarship deadline.
 A limited number of scholarships, however, may have specific and unique requirements, including a specialized application process, additional recommendations, essays, special deadlines, etc. You should check with the school regarding the requirements for its scholarships.